zhanghuicn/BingWallpaper/README.md

 # BingWallpaper
-C#, Set cn.bing.com backgroud as your windows wallpaper\n\r Not for commercial purposes!!!
+C#, Set cn.bing.com backgroud as your windows wallpaper.
+Not for commercial purposes!!!